 Due to the non-atomic nature of the file mkdir command it is currently impossible to create uniquely named temporary directories at the script level without the possibility of race conditions.

 The file tempdir command shall implement the functionality of the POSIX standard mkdtemp() function.
 With no arguments file tempdir shall create a uniquely named temporary directory in the native operating system's temporary directory, with naming convention "tcl_XXXXXX" where each X is a randomly selected character (following the file tempfile naming convention).
 Successful completion of file tempdir shall return the absolute path of the created directory, otherwise an error shall be thrown.
+(The number of X characters shall be system specific.)

 The command syntax should be defined as: